KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

     val description: String = "Returns the Top Ten Reporters Grouped by Count"
 ```

-## Framework Requirments

-You must have Java, Scala, and Spark available from the command line.

-- Java openjdk version 1.8.0_275 or later
-- ScalaVersion 2.12.12
-- Spark 3.0.1
-- SBT Plugin 0.15.0

-## Run The App
+## Build and Run The App

-Run the commands in order, and check your results.
+Run the following commands in order, and check your results.

 ```bash
 #